May 16, 2025

 E-Commerce SEO: Built for Product-First Businesses

-E-commerce SEO is different from B2B content SEO.
-It requires optimising category pages, product pages, filtering systems, and handling out-of-stock items without destroying rankings.
-Pagination, faceted navigation, and duplicate product descriptions create challenges that service-based businesses never face.
+E-commerce SEO requires a different approach: optimizing category pages, product pages, filtering systems, and handling out-of-stock items without destroying your rankings.
+Pagination, faceted navigation, duplicate product descriptions, seasonal inventory, and the constant churn of products going in and out of stock all create SEO challenges that service-based businesses never face.
+An agency that does not understand e-commerce specifically will struggle with these.

 Off-Page SEO: Authority Building for Every Industry

-How link building looks depends on your business.
-A B2B SaaS company builds links through original research and guest posts on industry publications.
-A D2C brand earns links through PR and influencer collaborations.
-A local service business focuses on local citations and directory listings.
-The approach should fit the business.
+A B2B SaaS company might build links through guest posts on industry publications and original research reports.
+A D2C brand might earn links through influencer collaborations and PR.
+A local service business might focus on local citations and industry directory listings.
+The approach should fit the business, not the other way around.

 SEO for B2B SaaS Companies